ravriv/sneaky.github.io/README.md

 ---

 ## How to Play
-► *Press the arrow keys on your keyboard to move the snake on PC.*
+► *Press the directional keys on your keyboard to move the snake on PC.*

-► *Press the arrow keys on the screen to move the snake on mobile.*
+► *Swipe the screen to move the snake on mobile.*

 ► *Don't eat the snake's body, or you will lose the game!*